egregors/sucker/README.md

 # sucker
-File sucker – sucks the files
+File sucker – sucks the files.
+Files.
+Files from the Internet.

 ## Usage